+Part II: REDD+ Actions:

-Part I: REDD+ in Guyana.
-This section provides a clear overview of REDD+ in Guyana, including the scope, scale and stage of design and implementation of the REDD+ actions that are subject to this period of reporting specifically.
+•This section provides a clear overview of what are the REDD+ actions being implemented in Guyana to address drivers of deforestation and forest degradation, including their scope, scale and stage of design and implementation.

-Part II: Conformance with REDD+ safeguards.
-This section provides information over how the seven Cancun safeguards are being addressed and respected throughout the implementation of the GoG's Low Carbon Development Strategy (LCDS), focusing on the Direct REDD+ actions under implementation for this specific results period.
+Part III: Conformance with REDD+ safeguards.

+•This section provides information over how the seven Cancun safeguards are being addressed and respected throughout the implementation of Guyana's REDD+ Strategy, as part of the Low Carbon Development Strategy (LCDS).

-Part III: REDD+ revenue distribution plan.
-This section presents a description of Guyana's REDD+ revenue distribution plan and associated outcomes.
+Part IV: REDD+ revenue distribution plan.

+•This section presents a description of Guyana's REDD+ revenue distribution plan and associated outcomes.

-Part IV: Overview of the Safeguard Information System.
-This section presents an overview of the newly updated SIS (v.2), including its recently adopted Framework document, standard operating procedures (SOPs) and dedicated webpage.
+Part V: Overview of the Safeguard Information System.

+•This section presents an overview of the updates to the SIS (v.3), based on lessons gathered through its operations.

-Part V: Stakeholder engagement.
-This section includes information related to the stakeholder engagement process for the preparation of this report (including the meeting of the REDD+ Safeguards Committee), the SIS's consultation process, and how inputs have been integrated into this report.
+Part VI: Stakeholder engagement.

+•This section includes information related to the stakeholder engagement process for the preparation of this report (including the meeting of the REDD+ Safeguards Committee), the SIS's consultation process, and how inputs have been integrated into this report.

-Part I: REDD+ in Guyana
+PART I: OVERVIEW OF REDD+ IN GUYANA